JTylerBoylan/sbmpo-getting-started/README.md

 To plan trajectories using the SBMPO algorithm, you must first define a model for your robot.
 To do this, you can use the template defined in [`my_project/include/my_project/MyCustomModel.hpp`](https://github.com/JTylerBoylan/sbmpo-getting-started/blob/main/my_project/include/my_project/MyCustomModel.hpp).

 The model class comprises of 5 main functions that you'll need to edit:
-- `next_state`: Determines a new state given the previous state, the control, and the time span using your robot kinematics.
+- `next_state`: Determines a new state given the previous state and sample control using your robot kinematics.

 - `cost`: Determines the cost of a point given its state and control, for which SBMPO will try to minimize.